Education - Teacher Preparation

 The Education Department at Our Lady of the Lake University provides a variety of offerings for students who wish to pursue a career in teaching.
 All programs are designed to prepare graduates to meet the educational needs of a growing and diverse student population.

 OLLU's Education Department is built on more than 90 years of experience of preparing undergraduate students to become classroom teachers.
-Students who pursue a graduate degree in education serve in related education roles such as school librarians, counselors principals and superintendents.
+Students who pursue a graduate degree in education serve in related education roles such as reading specialists, school counselors and instructional leaders.

 Teacher Preparation Programs